 MKC sits on a relatively flat floodplain along the Missouri River just north of downtown KCMO.
 The visual character of MKC would not change with implementation of the proposed improvements.
 New retaining walls would be constructed near the south end of MKC to support the new river crossing and the interchange improvements at the south/Harlem and central airport access points.
-Along US-169 and relocated Richards Road and within landside parking areas, lighting type and location would be determined during the design-build process in coordination with KCAD and FAA to ensure that any proposed lighting does not interfere with airport or aircraft operations.
+Along US-169 and relocated Richards Road and within landside parking areas, lighting type and location would be determined during the Design-Build process in coordination with KCAD and FAA to ensure that any proposed lighting does not interfere with airport or aircraft operations.
 Lighting and signage associated with the Proposed Action would not affect the visual character of the area nor would it obstruct views of important resources, landmarks, or entrances on-airport.
 No changes would be made to existing airfield or approach lighting systems.
-Improvement at the North Access would occur landward of the levee and would not affect the runway approach lights, the Runway 1 localizer antenna, or encroach into the localizer critical area.
-Lighting on the new river bridge and associated with off-airport improvements under the Proposed Action would be coordinated with FAA during the design-build process.
+Improvement at the North

-16 FAA Order 5190.6B, FAA Airport Compliance Manual, Chapter 22, FAA; September 30, 2009.
+FAA Order 5190.6B, FAA Airport Compliance Manual, Chapter 22, FAA; September 30, 2009.